Originally posted: October 6, 2011

 As the organization’s first employee, Hinkle, as executive director, helped to build an organization that works with community-based and youth organizations to create local solutions and develop policies and practices that improve the environment for healthy eating and physical activity.
 From her work with grassroots organizations on up to government policy-makers at the local, state and national levels, Hinkle focuses on producing training resources that emphasize youth leadership while reflecting a community’s cultural backgrounds and expectations.

-For example, through CANFIT's training and advocacy efforts, youths in California and other parts of the country participate in the MO Project—where they get together to make videos and learn how to improve the health of their community through media.
-The videos highlight efforts the youths want to see more of (MO), such as MO Good Food!, MO Safe Places to Play!
+For example, through CANFIT’s training and advocacy efforts, youths in California and other parts of the country participated in the MO Project—where they got together to make videos and learn how to improve the health of their community through media.
+The videos highlighted efforts the youths wanted to see more of (MO), such as MO Good Food!, MO Safe Places to Play!
 MO Opportunity!
 Some of the MO videos are on YouTube.

-CANFIT also provides training for youths in a program called Promoting Healthy Activities Together or P.H.A.T., which uses hip-hop culture to promote good nutrition and physical activity.
-The program started in after-school programs in the San Francisco Bay area, and includes a four-hour training session on everything from fast food marketing to hip-hop dance moves.
+CANFIT also provided training for youths in a program called Promoting Healthy Activities Together or P.H.A.T., which used hip-hop culture to promote good nutrition and physical activity.
+The program started in after-school programs in the San Francisco Bay area, and included a four-hour training session on everything from fast food marketing to hip-hop dance moves.

-Community Health Leader perspective.
+Receiving the Community Health Leader award.
 In 2003, RWJF named Hinkle an RWJF Community Health Leader, an award that recognizes individuals who overcome daunting obstacles to improve health and health care in their communities.

 Hinkle used her award to advance her mission at CANFIT.
 At the time, she said, “the work we were doing was cutting-edge.
 No one was looking at nutrition and fitness issues for adolescents from lower income and communities of color.”

-Hinkle notes that being the recipient of a Community Health Leader award "raised the profile of our organization, and that was helpful."
-She praises the convenings that bring together other leaders to learn from each other, calling them "a deep and rich support group," and credits the program with introducing her to the world of policy development and helping her understand the political process in Washington.
+Hinkle notes that being the recipient of a Community Health Leader award “raised the profile of our organization, and that was helpful.”
+She praised the convenings that brought together other leaders to learn from each other, calling them “a deep and rich support group,” and credits the program with introducing her to the world of policy development and helping her understand the political process in Washington.